A Case History: Not Required Reading

 If there is a common theme in most of these learning projects it probably has to do with structure: Linnaean classification, the canons of composers and authors, grammatical conjugations and declensions, geometry, algebra, the periodic table, classical rhetoric—all systems, the study of which can produce the illusion that one has acquired real knowledge.

 When all is said and done, alas, I must own that my knowledge of anything has never been more than superficial.
 I didn’t practice my piano enough to acquire basic technique.
 I didn’t get far with Russian or Sanskrit.
 I am a painfully slow reader, so even though at times I read constantly, I have not finished that many books.
 Not finishing a thing and and moving on to another is the red thread of my life.
 Since leaving school, I have lived in four countries, visited many more, acquired a little more knowledge, taught college courses, got a certificate from Cordon Bleu, picked up French, dealt in wine and real estate, learned enough ancient Greek to read Callirhoe and enough Portuguese to read Coelho; but I never settled down intellectually or professionally.
-In short, I still don’t know what I want to be when I grow up.
+In short, in my eightieth year, I still don’t know what I want to be when I grow up.

 So now to come to terms.
 I have always known that success comes through finding an congenial and remunerative field of endeavor, devoting all one’s energies to mastering it, with a definite goal.
 For me, though, it would mean forsaking too much, leaving too many doors unopened, paths untrodden.
 That is a sacrifice I could never make.
 But if I have not dived deeply for long into any subject and admit to being inherently superficial, still, I like to think I am, in Ned Rorem’s phrase, “profoundly superficial.”
 I identify with Faust’s colleague Wagner, who says “Zwar weiß ich viel, doch möcht’ ich alles wissen.” [“Of course, I know much, but I wish to know everything.”]
 So if I cannot claim to be a Renaissance Man, I think I can call myself at least a “Renaissance Simpleton.”